madprops/airc/README.md

 1) Create and edit `config.user.json` (read [Configuration](#configuration))
 1) Export api key to the environment (read [Credentials](#credentials))
 1) Run it with `node bot.js` and check that it works
+1) Check that the bot has read/write permissions on the config files
 1) Create scripts to help you manage the bot (read [Scripts](#scripts))

 ---